Wt-Zhou/wt-zhou.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

 I am currently a Postdoctoral Researcher at the School of Vehicle and Mobility, Tsinghua University, where I am dedicated to developing trustworthy AI systems for real-world autonomous driving.

-My research focuses on data-driven planners(including end-to-end approaches), reinforcement learning, and continual learning.
+My research focuses on autonomous driving, safe reinforcement learning, contiual learning.

 I earned my Ph.D. from the School of Vehicle and Mobility, Tsinghua University, advised by Professor Yang Diange.
-My doctoral research introduced an online continual learning planner for autonomous vehicles, addressing the challenge of ensuring system performance in long-tail cases.
-This technology was successfully demonstrated during the autonomous driving operations at the Shougang Park venue for the 2022 Beijing Winter Olympics.
+My thesis introduced an online continual learning planner for autonomous vehicles, addressing the challenge of ensuring system performance in long-tail cases.

-Currently, I am collaborating with leading companies such as DiDi Autonomous Driving, Toyota, and Dongfeng to apply my research outcomes to mass-produced autonomous driving systems.
-In 2024, I led my team to win the Mcity AV Challenge in the United States.
-My contributions have also been recognized with the Outstanding Doctoral Paper Presentation Award at the China Society of Automotive Engineers Doctoral Forum and the prestigious Tsinghua University "Shuimu Scholar" Postdoctoral Fellowship.
+My team and I are working with Didi Autonomous Driving, Toyota, and Dongfeng to buld large-scale trustworthy autonomous driving systems.

-If you are seeking any form of academic cooperation, please feel free to email me at zhouwt@mail.tsinghua.edu.cn.
+Please feel free to email me at zhouwt@mail.tsinghua.edu.cn.

 # 🔥 News
-- *2025.03*: Our preprint paper for low-cost large scale autonomous driving is now online.
+- *2025.03*: Our preprint paper for large-scale autonomous driving is now online.
+- *2024.10*: We organized a workshop about Multi-Agent Autonomous Systems in [ECCV 2024](https://eccv.ecva.net/Conferences/2024).
+- *2024.09*: We organized a invited session about corner cases in autonomous driving in [ITSC 2024](https://ieee-itsc.org/2024/).
-- *2024.09*: &nbsp;🎉🎉 We won the Mcity AV Challenge.
+- *2024.09*: &nbsp;🎉🎉 We won the [Mcity AV Challenge](https://mcity.umich.edu/av-challenge/).
 The autonomous vehicle equipped with our algorithm did not collide during the entire competition.
+- *2024.03*: Welcome to use our toolchains [SPIDER](https://github.com/Thu-ADLab/SPIDER) for building both data-driven and rule-based self-driving planners.
 - *2023.03*: Our paper on continual learning of autonomous vehicle was published in Nature Machine Intelligence.

 # 📝 Publications